 The operations of the Sumo Group entities are fully integrated.
 The entities have common directors and share the same executive and management teams and employees, as well as governance structures and policies.
-Only Sumo Australia Limited met the revenue threshold in the Relevant Period and therefore has a reporting obligation under the Modern Slavery Act.
+Only SAL and Sumo Power met the revenue threshold in the Relevant Period and therefore have a reporting obligation under the Modern Slavery Act.